paya406/python-data-structures-/README.md

 # Python Data structures
-This repository contains my implementation of common data strucers used in programming.
+This repository contains my implementation of common data structures used in programming.